ZenithFlux/Small_Projects/README.md

 Sets remote branch with same name as current branch as upstream branch and pushes all commited changes.
 Creates a new branch at remote if it doesn't exist.
 It is required to use `git commit` before this command.

-**4. git add --all**
+**4. git add -A**

-Set all of the changes made in repository for commit.
+Stage all the changes made in repository for commit.

 **5. git commit -m 'message'**